 There are two ways to perform user authentication in SameGoal.

-- LDAP (Active Directory, eDirectory, etc).
-LDAP is an alternative means of authentication that uses a central server already installed at your district.
+LDAP (Active Directory, eDirectory, etc) is an alternative means of authentication that uses a central server already installed at your district.
 When SameGoal is configured for LDAP authentication and a user logs in, the username and password are sent directly to your district server.
 The server then sends back only a Yes/No answer as to whether authentication succeeded.
 SameGoal does not store a password when a user authenticates using LDAP.

-To modify your district authentication method:
+To modify your LDAP settings: